Los Prieto Falls on El Yunque’s South Side

 Most of the trail was in the shade, but there were spots that were in full sun.
 A hat or sunglasses would have come in handy.

-The trail is easy and relatively flat — we only had a 400-foot rise in elevation during the 2½-mile hike.
+The trail was easy to this point but much of it is now lost/washed away, so there are a number of places you have to scramble up and down steep, slippery washouts.
+At least this first past is relatively flat — we only had a 400-foot rise in elevation during the 2½-mile hike.
 There were a few places where we had to scramble up or down some rocks, and some muddy areas.
 We went under the pipe crossing at two ravines and used the AEE catwalk to cross a dam at the water reservoir on the Icacos River.

 At Los Prieto Falls